 The more time you've spent writing your statement, the less likely you are to spot any errors.
 You should ask for feedback from professors, friends, parents and anyone else whose judgment and writing skills you trust.
 This will help ensure that your statement is clear, concise, candid, structurally sound and grammatically accurate.

 Who are you?
 What makes you unique?
 Sometimes, applicants answer this question in a superficial way.
 It's not enough to tell the admissions committee that you're an Asian–American from Missouri.
 You need to give them a deeper sense of yourself.
 And there's usually no need to mention awards or honors you've won.
-That's what your resume is for.
+That's what the law school application or your resume is for.